 Situations, environments, people all affect such things.
 These can add layers to your writing though can take a little work.
 It comes down to really knowing your characters and getting under their skin (that always sounds so Silence of the Lambs!)

 One reason I think new writers can get lost in the whole “Show, don’t Tell” advice is that is does not refer to everything.
 Narration needs to tell some things, but even this can create a mood.

 The second option was barely even a pathway.
 The dirt road was covered in overgrown brush and rotting leaves.
 Low hanging branches obscured the way and above the moon’s light could not penetrate the thick canopy, leaving it dark and treacherous.

 This is an acceptable piece of narration, I have described the area telling what it looks like.
 I didn’t need to show the leaves are rotting, I can just state it, I don’t need to show the branches snagging on people’s hair I can just state it.

 In the end this piece does show as well, it shows the atmosphere – that this pathway is less trodden, dark, that there are obstacles and it will be hard to navigate in the darkness so could be dangerous.

-Spend time with your characters, lean their mannerisms, their quirks, their reactions.
+Spend time with your characters, learn their mannerisms, their quirks, their reactions.
 Paint the image as a movie in your head.
-Your characters show not be standing around saying “I’m angry” “Well I am hurt by what you said”.
+Your characters should not be standing around saying “I’m angry” or “Well I am hurt by what you said”.